hm-lang/core/proposals/default_vs_abstract.md

 ## Unnamed default classes

-Default child classes can be declared using a `default.` prefix on the original parent class name, e.g.:
+Default child classes can be declared using a `Default.` prefix on the original parent class name, e.g.:

 ```
-class default.Greeter
+class Default.Greeter
     # make a beautiful implementation of the parent's abstract class:
     String greeting()
         return "hello"